 Step 4: Then, have students listen to “The Circus Band” by Charles Ives.
 Have them pick out the opposites that they hear in the music.

-Step 5: Then, have the students move as an elephant when the music is low and as a grasshopper when the music is high.
+Step 5: Then, have the students move like an elephant when the music is low and like a grasshopper when the music is high.
 Give students a set of metallophones and have them play the low part of the instrument for the elephant and the high part of the instrument for the grasshopper.

 Step 6: Finally, read the poem again and this time, have students play the appropriate part of the instrument when you get to the word elephant each time and when you get to the word grasshopper each time.